dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 ## Bugs

 Priority and locality information from ClusterLoadAssignments is not used.
 Multiple **TO** addresses is not implemented.

-## TODO

-* credentials (other than TLS) - how/what?
-* is the protocol correctly implemented?
-Should we not have a 10s tick, but wait for responses from the control plane?
+Credentials are not implemented.